 Sometimes ectopic heartbeats are seen with:

 Ectopic heartbeats are rare in children without heart disease that was present at birth (congenital).
-Most extra heartbeats in children are premature atrial contractions (PACs), which are almost always harmless.
+Most extra heartbeats in children are premature atrial contractions (PACs).
+These are almost always harmless.

 In adults, ectopic heartbeats are common.
 They are most often due to PACs or PVCs.
-Their causes should be investigated, although usually no treatment is needed.
+Your doctor should look into the cause, but no treatment is needed most of the time.

 Note: There may be no symptoms.

-A physical examination may show an occasional uneven pulse.
+A physical exam may show an occasional uneven pulse.
 If the ectopic heartbeats do not occur very often, your doctor may not find them during a physical exam.

 The following tests may be done: